- Red Stripe: Emergency Ambulance — white body, min 3 crew, advanced life support equipment.

 Can a blue-stripe ambulance be used in emergencies?

 No. Per Article 30(g) of the 2025 regulation, patient transport ambulances cannot be used for patients requiring emergency medical intervention.
-[1][3] However, if an unexpected emergency develops during transport, flashers are activated and audio warning systems can be engaged with SKKM (Health Command Control Center) approval.
+[1][3] However, if an unexpected emergency develops during transport, flashers are activated and audio warning systems can be engaged with Health Command Control Center (SKKM) approval.

-What is an ICU ambulance and when is it needed?
+What is an Intensive Care Unit (ICU) ambulance and when is it needed?

-An ICU ambulance is a specialized ambulance type designed for critical patients who need advanced monitoring and treatment during transport.
+An Intensive Care Unit (ICU) ambulance is a specialized ambulance type designed for critical patients who need advanced monitoring and treatment during transport.
 [1] It is used for transfers from intensive care units to other hospitals, post-operative transport, and intercity critical patient transfers.
-It has a white body with red stripes like emergency ambulances, but additionally carries advanced monitoring devices and ICU-level medical equipment.
+It has a white body with red stripes like emergency ambulances, but additionally carries advanced monitoring devices and Intensive Care Unit (ICU)-level medical equipment.

 How many personnel are staffed in each ambulance type?